zognin/tp/docs/DeveloperGuide.md

 1. Home Chef wants to find a client by a field.
 2. Home Chef enters search terms in required format.
-3. BTBB displays all clients that match the format.
+3. BTBB displays all clients that match the terms.

     Use case ends.

 **Extensions**

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs Home Chef why find did not happen.
+BTBB informs Home Chef why finding a client failed.

       Use case ends.